jeremyfprice/personal-site/content/home/about-with-gender.md

 ---
 # An instance of the About widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: about
+widget: about-with-gender

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 21

 #title: Biography